aztecadmin/netflix-spot-takehome/README.md

 I would have liked to spent more time doing the following

-- Improving tests by adding more coverage and using more robust methods of accessing html elements within tests;
+- Improve tests by adding more coverage and using more robust methods of accessing html elements within tests;
+- Come up with a more scaleable/re-usable way of generating mock data and mock queries for tests
-- Creating more modularity around constant names throughout the app
+- Create more modularity around constant names throughout the app
-- Implementing error handling throughout the app
+- Implement error handling throughout the app
-- Implementing a style theme
+- Implement a style theme
-- Making the app mobile-friendly and responsive
+- Make the app mobile-friendly and responsive
-- Further modularizing aspects of how the code fetches "config" data: for example, I currently hardcode the Netflix locations within the UI, but it would be better to fetch this and potentially other configuration related items from the backend upon startup of the app.
+- Further modularize aspects of how the code fetches "config" data: for example, I currently hardcode the Netflix locations within the UI, but it would be better to fetch this and potentially other configuration related items from the backend upon startup of the app.
 - Further modularize my different table components depending on additional use cases that the app needs to support (e.g. the user can search more than just boba).
 - Choose and stick to a correct naming convention for "Store" and "Shop".
 (At some point, I started using these terms interchangeably and made a note to fix this but never got back to it.)